airbnb/visx/README.md

 ### vx

+`react + d3 = vx`

-A collection of reusable low-level visualization components.
-Super beta.
-Hold off on using this in production until I shake out some of the bigger API problems (`v1.0.0+`).
+A collection of reusable low-level visualization components. vx combines the power of d3 to generate your visualization and react for updating the DOM.

+:warning: Super beta.
+Hold off on using this in production until I shake out some of the bigger API problems (post `v1.0.0+`).

 ## Table of contents